 - Quality Assurance mechanisms, which aim to ensure the quality of teaching delivered.

 (*Note that this is a simplified case, as institutions may also apply for student support on an individual course-by-course basis, where the maximum fee is £6000.
 These individual applications do not require a fee and access plan.
 This is known as ‘specific designation’.
-You can read more about the differences here.)
+An explanation of the differences is on our Course designation page.)

 Our Statement of Intervention outlines how we will intervene if an institution doesn’t meet our requirements.